-- Dominican college students and sisters from around the country gather for a week of prayer, study, community and service at the Dominican Colleges Preaching in Action Conference.
-The 2014 conference will be hosted by Molloy College.
+- Dominican college students and sisters from around the country gather for a week of prayer, study, community and service at the Dominican Colleges Preaching in Action conference.
+The 2014 conference was hosted by Molloy College.

 - The Sacred Heart Chapel is open day and evenings.
 All are welcome.